High5Apps/organize-backend/README.md

 2. Run `drails org:sim` on your development machine
 3. Share your Org's group secret from the development client's development settings menu into the task's input
     - If you're using a simulator or emulator on your development machine, just copy and paste the group secret into the task's input.
     - If you're using a physical development device external to your development machine, share the group secret using a secure meassaging service.
-For example you could share it from an Android phone to a Mac using the [Signal app](https://signal.org/) "Note to Self" feature, then opening the Signal desktop client on your Mac, then copy/pasting it into the task's input.
+For example you could share it from an Android phone to a Mac using the [Signal app](https://signal.org/) "Note to Self" feature, then open the Signal desktop client on your Mac, then copy/paste it into the task's input.
 4. Refresh your development client to see the simulated Org

 ## Physical server setup